mixpanel/mixpanel-swift/README.md

 Mixpanel supports `CocoaPods` for easy installation.
 To Install, see our **[swift integration guide »](https://mixpanel.com/help/reference/swift)**

-For iOS, tvOS, and macOS integrations:
+For iOS, tvOS, macOS, and App Extension integrations:

 `pod 'Mixpanel-swift'`

-For App Extension integrations (you may need both the above *and* this):

-`pod 'Mixpanel-swift-appex'`

 <a name="carthage"></a>
 ## Carthage